mkudija/mkudija.github.io/notes/_md/Build Log-Irish Stick Chair.md

 	- Cut armrest wedges/tenons proud; clean up with chisel
 - Hand sand with a 380 grid disc pad
 - Finish with Tried & True Original Traditionnel applied with an old t-shirt
+- On [[2022-08-06-Sat]] I realized that the right (when seated) front post was not glued into the seat!
+I was able to back it out most of the way, get some glue in there, tap it back in, and clamp it down.

 Joining the seat: